gigaai/docs/wordpress/dynamic-data.md

 ## Send a Basic Message
 To send dynamic data.
 Simply hook into `giga_pre_run` action, you'll have `$bot` variable, which is the instance of `MessengerBot` class, that you can use it to create nodes.

 In this example, we'll send `hola!` when people text `hello`.
 Note that we have `answers` method which we can use it to set response for each action.
+Open your theme `functions.php` or any file of your plugin and add this code:

 ```
 add_action( 'giga_pre_run', function ($bot) {
 	$bot->answer( 'hello', 'hola!' );
-} );
+});
 ```
 Simply huh!?